 Can pets help when working from home?

-During 2020, almost all of us have spent more time at home with our families, as our spare rooms and dining tables have been turned into improvised home office spaces.
-While this hasn’t been the easiest transition, it has given us a new appreciation for our four-legged friends who’ve become our new favourite co-workers.
+Across the pandemic in 2020, many of us had much more time at home with our families, as our spare rooms and dining tables have been turned into improvised home office spaces.
+While it wasn't the easiest transition, it gave most of us a new appreciation for our four-legged friends who became our new favourite co-workers.

 Now that remote working has allowed for more people than ever to do their job from home, we wanted to investigate how people felt about spending extra time with their cat or dog.
 Our new research with 2,000 UK pet lovers revealed their experiences, and we can safely say that most would love for the extra time with their pet to stay.